 Our common stock has experienced significant price and volume fluctuations and may continue to experience volatility in the future.
-You may not be able to sell your shares quickly or at the latest market price if trading in our stock is not active or the volume is low.
+You may not be able to sell your shares of our common stock quickly or at the latest market price if trading in our stock is not active or the volume is low.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- results of or delays in our preclinical and clinical trials; - · publicity regarding actual or potential medical results relating to products under development by us or others; - · announcements of technological innovations or new commercial products by us or others; - · developments in patent or other proprietary rights by us or others; - · comments or opinions by securities analysts or major stockholders; - future sales of our common stock by existing stockholders; - · regulatory developments or changes in regulatory guidance; - · litigation or threats of litigation; - · economic and other external factors or other disaster or crises; - · the departure of any of our officers, directors or key employees; - · period-to-period fluctuations in financial results; and - · limited daily trading volume.
+- results of or delays in our preclinical studies and clinical trials; - publicity regarding actual or potential medical results relating to products under development by us or others; - · announcements of technological innovations or new commercial products by us or others; - developments in patent or other proprietary rights by us or others; - · comments or opinions by securities analysts or major stockholders; - future sales of our common stock by existing stockholders; - regulatory developments or changes in regulatory guidance; - · litigation or threats of litigation including the risk of class action lawsuits related to opioid misuse or abuse; - · economic and other external factors or other disaster or crises; - the departure of any of our officers, directors or key employees; - period-to-period fluctuations in financial results; and - limited daily trading volume.

-The National Association of Securities Dealers, Inc., or NASD, and the Securities and Exchange Commission, or SEC, have adopted certain new rules.
-If we were unable to continue to comply with the new rules, we could be delisted from trading on the NASDAQ National Market, or Nasdaq, and thereafter trading in our common stock, if any, would be conducted through the over-the-counter market or on the Electronic Bulletin Board of the NASD.
+The National Association of Securities Dealers, Inc., or NASD, and the Securities and Exchange Commission, or SEC, have adopted certain rules that we must continue to meet in order to be listed for trading on the NASDAQ National Market, or Nasdaq.
+If we were unable to continue to comply with the rules, we could be delisted from trading on the Nasdaq, and thereafter trading in our common stock, if any, would be conducted through the over-the-counter market or on the Electronic Bulletin Board of the NASD.
 As a consequence of such delisting, an investor would likely find it more difficult to dispose of, or to obtain quotations as to the price of, our common stock.
 Delisting of our common stock could also result in lower prices per share of our common stock than would otherwise prevail.

-Our charter documents contain provisions that may prevent or delay removal of incumbent management or a change of control.
+Anti-takeover provisions in our charter documents, our Stockholder Rights Plan and Delaware law may prevent or delay removal of incumbent management or a change of control.

-Provisions of our amended and restated certificate of incorporation and amended and restated bylaws may have the effect of deterring or delaying attempts by our stockholders to remove or replace management, engage in proxy contests and effect changes in control.
-These provisions include:
+Anti-takeover provisions of our amended and restated certificate of incorporation and amended and restated bylaws, our Stockholder Rights Plan and Delaware law may have the effect of deterring or delaying attempts by our stockholders to remove or replace management, engage in proxy contests and effect changes in control.
+The provisions of our charter documents include:

-- · a classified board so that only one third of the board of directors is elected each year; - elimination of cumulative voting in the election of directors; - procedures for advance notification of stockholder nominations and proposals; - · the ability of our board of directors to amend our bylaws without stockholder approval; and - the ability of our board of directors to issue up to 10,000,000 shares of preferred stock without stockholder approval upon the terms and conditions and with the rights, privileges and preferences as the board of directors may determine.
+- · a classified board so that only one of the three classes of directors on our board of directors is elected each year; - · elimination of cumulative voting in the election of directors; - procedures for advance notification of stockholder nominations and proposals; - · the ability of our board of directors to amend our bylaws without stockholder approval; and - the ability of our board of directors to issue up to 10,000,000 shares of preferred stock without stockholder approval upon the terms and conditions and with the rights, privileges and preferences as our board of directors may determine.